Elbeti96/ETS0426-15/README.md

-cdThis repository delves into fundamental string searching and counting metgit hods, crucial tools for text processing and data analysis.
+This repository delves into fundamental string searching and counting metgit hods, crucial tools for text processing and data analysis.
 Strings are ubiquitous in programming, and understanding how to efficiently locate substrings or count character occurrences is essential.
 We'll explore techniques like using Python's built-in string methods (.find(), .count(), .startswith(), .endswith()), regular expressions (for more complex pattern matching), and algorithmic approaches for specific search scenarios.
 The examples highlight the trade-offs between simplicity, flexibility, and performance when working with string data, enabling you to choose the right method for your task, whether it's validating user input, parsing log files, or analyzing text
 Search Algorithms: Search algorithms efficiently locate specific elements within a dataset.
 Linear search provides a simple, but often less efficient, approach by iterating through each element until the target is found.
 Binary search, on the other hand, leverages the sorted nature of a dataset to drastically reduce the search space by repeatedly dividing it in half, achieving logarithmic time complexity.
 The choice between these (and other more advanced search methods) depends heavily on the characteristics of the data (sorted or unsorted), the size of the dataset, and the frequency with which searches are performed.
 Choosing the correct algorithm can drastically improve performance, especially for large datasets.
 Consider a scenario where you need to search for a specific ID in a database of millions of entries; binary search would offer a significant speed advantage if the database is indexed (sorted).
 # Linear Search Example
 def linear_search(arr, target):